-Before you start do not forget to turn off the laptop and remove the battery.
+Before you start do not forget to turn it off and remove the battery.

 STEP 1.